MGmahmoud/Data-Analysis-Visualization-Projects/Python/01-IBM-Employee-Attrition-EDA/README.md

-Here's the updated version of your README file with the changes you requested:

----

 # **IBM Employee Attrition Analysis**

 This project explores the **IBM Employee Attrition Dataset**, aiming to uncover patterns and insights related to employee attrition using **Exploratory Data Analysis (EDA)** and machine learning techniques.
 The notebook walks through a comprehensive data analysis pipeline, demonstrating critical steps in understanding, visualizing, and modeling the dataset.